spcourse/visualisation/development/index.md

 ## Some readings

 Before you start creating your visualization, take some time to think about how you would like to design your visualization.
 What exactly would you like to show and how are you going to show this?
-What shapes, colors, axes will you use?
+What shapes, colors, and axes will you use?
 How do you choose the range of the axes?
 Below you can find some readings that might be helpful in making your decisions:

 * [Visual encoding](https://www.targetprocess.com/articles/visual-encoding/), Michael Dubakov
 * [Learning to see](https://ia.net/topics/learning-to-see),  Oliver Reichenstein